 As a copywriter, it’s my job to make sure the spelling, punctuation, and grammar of our copy is as close to perfect as possible, while still maintaining that sizzle you’ve all come to know and love.
 After all, our website – the writing, the images, the streamlined design – is a reflection of our company as a whole.

 Your promotional products represent you in every way.
 They demonstrate the quality of your products and services, the considerations of your customer’s needs, and your ability to pass a fourth grade English class.
-But there’s only one QLP Jana, and her undying loyalty is pledged to Quality Logo Products.
 So how do you make sure your writing is reflecting positively on your organization?
-Check out a few of the simple rules for using apostrophes below and avoid looking like an angry preteen on a Twilight forum (YOUR IGNARINT IF U DONT LYKE VAMPIERS!!!11).
+Know your apostrophes!

 An apostrophe does two basic things: it lets you know that letters are missing (Shake ‘n’ Bake), or indicates possession (Bret’s company).